aws-samples/amazon-redshift-streaming-workshop/README.md

-Click Next
+Click **Next**

 <img src="./images/image-20220601104211596.png" alt="image-20220601104211596" style="zoom:50%;" />

-On Service managed permission settings, select Amazon Redshift as a datasource and select Amazon SNS as a notification channel.
+On Service managed permission settings, select **Amazon Redshift** as a datasource and select **Amazon SNS** as a notification channel.

 <img src="./images/image-20220601104510191.png" alt="image-20220601104510191" style="zoom:50%;" />

-Review workspace creation settings and click on Create workspace.
+Review workspace creation settings and click on **Create workspace**.

 Once the workspace is created, we will need to assign the SSO user to have access to the Grafana workspace.
-Click on Assign new user or group.
+Click on **Assign new user or group**.

 ![image-20220601105429528](./images/image-20220601105429528.png)

-Select the user we created and click Assign users and groups.
+Select the user we created and click **Assign users and groups**.

 ![image-20220601105541755](./images/image-20220601105541755.png)

-Elevate the privileges of the user from viewer to admin and go back to the workspace screen.
+Elevate the privileges of the user from viewer to **admin** and go back to the workspace screen.

 ![image-20220601105708129](./images/image-20220601105708129.png)